Ladies and gentlemen, it’s the inaugural race to the FredEx Cup!

 Additionally, there are two mid-race ‘goodies’ during the course of the Race to the FredEx Cup:

-BMW CHARITY PRO-AM SPOTS: Competitor spots will be awarded to the two captains whom have their teams in first and second place, respectively, on the Monday of the Web.com BMW Charity Pro-Am next May in Greenville, SC.
+BMW CHARITY PRO-AM SPOTS: Competitor spots will be awarded to the two captains whom have their teams in first and second place, respectively, on Monday, May 13th prior to the Web.com BMW Charity Pro-Am next June in Greenville, SC.
 The bottom two captains will serve as caddies for playing participants.

 Lastly, at the conclusion of the season, each team will get to retain one player as an Honorary Captain on a go-forward basis for future FredEx Cup teams.